zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 ![snap](second-exp-snap.png)

-But in RocksDb metrics we see no real compaction going on, which is why we will retry the same with higher amount of data.
+But in RocksDb metrics we see no real compaction going on, which is why we will retry the same with a higher amount of data.

 ![rocks](second-exp-rocks.png)

 #### SST Partitioning and compaction

-I tired to run the experiment again, but with more data (~11K instances).
+I tried to run the experiment again but with more data (~11K instances).

-Even when the metrics doesn't show the compaction, I was able to see in the RocksDB that compacting is happening.
+Even when the metrics don't show the compaction, I was able to see in the RocksDB that compacting is happening.

 Around 11:56 between different loads

 ![thirdrun](thirdrun.png)

-We see in the metrics of RocksDB nothing
+We see in the metrics of RocksDB that nothing

 ![rocks](compacting.png)